 - Start Reunion 9 and see if the problem persists.

 - Delete the Reunion Preferences folder.
 Follow these steps...

 - Locate the Reunion Preferences folder.
 It's here:

 Home/Library/Preferences/Reunion Preferences.
-Note: if you're using LION (Mac OS 10.7) then, in the Finder, you need to hold down the Option key and choose
+Note: if you're using Mac OS 10.7 or newer, in the Finder, you need to hold down the Option key and choose

 - Drag the Reunion Preferences folder to the trash in the Dock